-Our state's economic health looks even more dire when this middle-skill "gap" is coupled with the shortage of workers expected for careers requiring science, technology, engineering and math skills - the so-called STEM jobs.
-These jobs are growing much faster than other jobs, but three-quarters of STEM job openings through 2016 will require postsecondary education and half of them require bachelor's degrees.
-Filling those jobs will be difficult.
+2018, nine out of ten STEM jobs will require postsecondary education and seven of every ten STEM jobs will require bachelor's degrees.
+Filling those jobs may be difficult.
 Just six years ago, the Golden State ranked 14th in the nation in recent bachelor's degrees awarded in science and engineering (per 1,000 workers).
 Today, California has fallen to 45th in the nation, recently awarding 40 percent fewer degrees in science and engineering than the national average.